-Food poisoning can affect one person or a group of people who all ate the same contaminated food.
-It is more common happens after eating at picnics, school cafeterias, large social functions, or restaurants.
+Food poisoning can affect one person or a group of people who all ate the same food.
+It is more common after eating at picnics, school cafeterias, large social functions, or restaurants.

 Food poisoning can occur after eating or drinking:

-Many types of germs may cause food poisoning, including:
+Many types of germs and toxins may cause food poisoning, including:

-Infants and elderly people are at the greatest risk for food poisoning.
+Infants and older people are at the greatest risk for food poisoning.
 You are also at higher risk if:

 Pregnant and breastfeeding women should use extra care to avoid food poisoning.

-Symptoms from the most common types of food poisoning usually start within 2 - 6 hours of eating the food.
+Symptoms from the most common types of food poisoning will often start within 2 to 6 hours of eating the food.
 That time may be longer or shorter, depending on the cause of the food poisoning.

 Possible symptoms include:

 Your health care provider will look for signs of food poisoning.
-These may include pain in the stomach and signs your body does not have as much water and fluids as it should (dehydration).
+These may include pain in the stomach and signs your body has too little fluid (dehydration).

 Tests may be done on your stools or the food you have eaten to find out what type of germ is causing your symptoms.
 However, tests may not always find the cause of the diarrhea.

-Most of the time, you will recover in a couple of days.
-The goal is to make you feel better and make sure your body has the proper amount of fluids.
+Most of the time, you will get better in a couple of days.
+The goal is to ease symptoms and make sure your body has the proper amount of fluids.